How to subtract in Python

 Converting string inputs to numbers before using -

-When your program gets data from a user with the input() function, it's always treated as a string.
-If you try to use the - operator on these string values directly, Python will raise a TypeError.
-The code below demonstrates this common pitfall.
+When you get data from a user with input(), Python reads it as a string, not a number.
+Trying to use the - operator on these string inputs will cause a TypeError.
+The code below shows this common mistake in action.

 first_input = input("Enter first number: ")